kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 Below is a guide that I have generally found useful, the steps from which have been used to build the following powershell commands. https://community.tenable.com/s/article/Troubleshooting-Credential-scanning-on-Windows

-A general indicator that the patch audit ran correctly is the presence of "WMI Available" in the scan logs, and "Credentialed Checks : Yes" in Nessus Scan Information plugin output.

-"
 1. The Windows Management Instrumentation (WMI) service must be enabled on the target.
 For more information, see https://technet.microsoft.com/en-us/library/cc180684.aspx
 2. The Remote Registry service must be enabled on the target.
 3. File & Printer Sharing must be enabled in the target's network configuration.